byulparan/scheduler/README.md

 #### timestamp:

-   Scheduler using timestamp to UNIX-time(since 1970.1.1) on all platform.
+   Scheduler'timestamp using UNIX-time(since 1970.1.1) on all platform.

 #### usage: